 Whitewater River Guide Training in Wenatchee, Leavenworth & Cashmere, WA

-Our guide training class takes part in April and May each season.
-You can expect to spend 6 weekends with us on 3, possibly 4 rivers.
-Our goal is to have our students experience and learn from a multitude of different river situations and conditions, and we achieve this by running and training on many rivers in our class.
-Each day we ask that you meet us at the river we will be training on that day.
+Our 12-day intensive guide training class runs from April through May each season.
+You can expect to spend 12 Saturdays and Sundays on the Wenatchee river.
+Our goal is for our students to experience and learn from a range of river conditions, and we achieve this by running and training hard in our class.

-Our instructors in our river guide training class are hand-picked, industry experts and professionals that are leaders in the industry of whitewater.
-Many have been whitewater rafting and kayaking for over 20 years, some are certified rescue instructors, some trauma doctors, EMT’s, some teachers.
-In addition, our river guide school teachers have a wide range of experience rafting all over the world.
+Our instructors in our river guide training class are handpicked, industry experts, and professionals who are leaders in the whitewater industry.
+Many have been whitewater rafting and kayaking for over 20 years; some are certified rescue instructors, trauma doctors, EMTs, or teachers.
+In addition, our river guide school teachers have extensive experience rafting worldwide.

-The base price of our 6-weekend training class is $499.
-We offer discounts and scholarships, please inquire with us if interested.
-Each student will be issued a wetsuit, booties, and a PFD for the duration of the class (included in the course cost).
-We are now offering the class with only a deposit of $99 (to ensure you have a vested interest in the class and working for us) and an option to work off the remaining cost of the class, with a commitment to work 6 guided trips on the river during the summer – email us for more info.
+The base price of our 6-weekend training class is $700.
+Each student will be issued a wetsuit, booties, a helmet, and a PFD for the duration of the class (included in the course cost).
+We are now offering the class for a $100.00 deposit to secure your spot.
+There may be an option to work off some of the class tuition – email us for more info.

 Class Structure:

-Our class is structured is to maximize your ability to learn in an on-the-river environment.
-The class syllabus that we use for class is based on the American Canoe Association’s river guide training outline and is adapted for the Northwest.
-Each day we have an established skillset we teach onto while building on what has been taught prior in class.
-Each day is spent on the river: Saturdays are our long days, while Sundays are a bit shorter.
-You should expect cold-water conditions, and be ready for a wet environment for much of the time and training is spent swimming in the river.
+Our class is structured to maximize your learning in an on-the-river environment.
+The class syllabus we use is based on the American Canoe Association’s river guide training outline and adapted for the Northwest.
+Each day, we use an established skill set to build on what was taught in class.
+Each day is spent on the river: Expect full days each day on the river filled with the highest-quality instruction.
+You should expect cold-water conditions and be ready for a wet environment for much of the time.
+Training is spent swimming in the river.
 In addition, please remember that this class can be very physical, and we do ask that you are in good physical shape and ready for a long day on the river.

 Working After Training:

-Most every student that completes our river guide training works for us as a guide at the completion of the class.
+Most every student who completes our river guide training works for us as a guide at the completion of the class.
 Some work full-time, some weekends, some once a month.
 We take a “creative scheduling” approach to scheduling our guides to work.
-We realize that not all can make this a full-time endeavor, and not all can work every weekend, so we strive to schedule our guides to work on the river when their schedules allow.
-1st-year guides can expect to make $60 to $80 per trip plus tips.
-In addition, we offer the ability to work as a river guide all over the world, as being a guide is a very portable skill once learned.
-We have had past graduates of our program go on to guide in Chile, New Zealand, Alaska, Idaho, Sri Lanka, Mexico, Peru, and Equador, just to name a few.
+We recognize that not everyone can make this a full-time endeavor, and not everyone can work every weekend, so we schedule our guides to work on the river when their schedules allow.
+1st-year guides can expect to make $70 to $100 per trip plus tips.
+In addition, we offer the opportunity to work as a river guide worldwide, as the role is highly portable once learned.
+We have had past graduates of our program go on to guide in Chile, New Zealand, Alaska, Idaho, Sri Lanka, Mexico, Peru, Ecuador, and Switzerland, just to name a few.

 Class Objectives: